 A column can be called as a primary key of its table if it uniquely identifies each tuple (row) in that table.
 It enforces integrity constraints to the table.
 Only one primary key is allowed in a table.
 The primary key does not accept the duplicate and NULL values.
 The primary key is chosen with care where the changes can occur in a seldom manner, means that a primary key in a table changes very rarely.

 A primary key can be referenced by foreign key.
 It creates a unique clustered index on the table.
-A clustered index is used to sort and store the data rows in a table or views on the basis of its key values.
+In a clustered index the data rows are sorted and stored in a table or views on the basis of its key values.
 There can be only one clustered index in a table, the reason behind this is that a data rows in a table can be sorted in only one order.

 Definition of Unique key